cober2019/react-ios-xe-ops/README.rst

 Requirements:
 --------------

-Check to see if your device is compatible to use this program.
+    |   -Check to see if your device is compatible to use this program.
 Use the following instructions - https://developer.cisco.com/docs/ios-xe/#!enabling-restconf-on-ios-xe

 Install
 --------